René S Kahn, MD, PhD

 - PROFESSOR | Psychiatry

-Dr Kahn has published over 800 research papers and in 2015 and 2016 was named Thomson Reuters’ highly cited researcher, representing ‘some of the world’s most influential scientific minds’.
+Dr. Kahn has published over 900 research papers and was named Thomson Reuters’ highly cited researcher every year since 2015, representing ‘some of the world’s most influential scientific minds.’
 He has served on neuroscience grant review boards in the Netherlands as well as those of the United Kingdom and Germany.
 He received several honors, such as a Fulbright Scholarship, membership of the Royal Netherlands Academy of Arts and Sciences, the ECNP Neuropsychopharmacology Award, an honorary doctorate at Semmelweis University in Budapest, Hungary and the lifetime achievement award of the Netherlands Psychiatric Association.
 He is Honorary Lifetime Professor at Jilin University in Changchun, China.
 He was Treasurer and Vice-President of the European College of Neuropsychopharmacology and is currently past-President of The Schizophrenia International Research Society.
 He is a fellow of the American College of Neuropsychopharmacology.

 School of Medicine, University Groningen, The Netherlands 1972-1979

 Psychiatry residencies, University Hospital Utrecht, The Netherlands 1981-1983

 Neurology residencies, Academic Medical Center, Amsterdam, The Netherlands 1983-1985

 Fellowship Biological Psychiatry, Montefiore Hospital and Albert Einstein College of Medicine, New York, U.S.A.
 1985-1988

 Residencies Psychiatry, Mount Sinai Hospital/Bronx VA Medical Center,, New York, U.S.A.
 1988-1992

 Residency, Neurology, Academisch Medisch Centrum